There is a lot to worry about when it comes to running your home.

 And if that’s not enough, include one more thing on the list: When should I replace my heating unit?

 Your heating unit shouldn’t require undivided attention, but it shouldn’t be taken for granted, either.
-Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every energy bill.
+Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heater that is wasting energy and money with every utility bill.

 1. Frequent Repair Costs